sgb-io/fta/packages/fta/README.md

 FTA (Fast TypeScript Analyzer) is a super-fast TypeScript static analysis tool written in Rust.
 It captures static information about TypeScript code and generates easy-to-understand analytics that tell you about complexity and maintainability issues that you may want to address.

 FTA uses [swc](https://github.com/swc-project/swc) to parse your code then runs various analytical routines against it to understand how complex and maintainable it is likely to be.
 JavaScript code is also supported.

+The full docs can be viewed on the [ftaproject.dev website](https://ftaproject.dev/).

 ## Quickstart